Haverford College invites applications to our available full-time,

 - Reaching or working above shoulder (to extend arms

-upward or outward away from body):Three to six hours
+upward or outward away from body):Up to three hours

 - Standing (to maintain body in erect posture in

 - Sitting (to rest weight on buttocks and back of thighs

 with legs bent at knees):Up to three hours